 Take the high-speed train from Madrid to Toledo and you'll be there in 30 minutes!Continue to 4 of 6 below.

 04 of 06

 The old Sinagoga Mayor is now the Corpus Christi church and marks the start of the Jewish quarter, which stretches from there to the Canonjía.
 The tourist information center in Segovia has a lot of good information on the city's Jewish quarter, including recommended routes through the district.

 What Else is There to See in Segovia

-Segovia is my favorite day trip from Madrid.
-It has a 2,000 year old Roman aqueduct and a fairytale castle (think Bavarian or Cinderella's).
+Segovia is a great day trip from Madrid.
+It has a 2,000-year-old Roman aqueduct and a fairytale castle (think Bavarian or Cinderella's).